Comparing Metal Fabrication Methods

 Investment Casting vs. Plaster Molding

 Plaster molding is a casting process with similarities to sand casting.
-Instead of using sand in the process, a mixture of water, gypsum and strengthening compounds are used.
 Plaster molding delivers a smooth, as-cast finish, but it requires a minimum of a 1-degree draft.
-It is also a more expensive process when compared to permanent mold and sand casting.
-In addition, this method may require the frequent replacement of plaster molding materials.
+It is a more expensive process than permanent mold and sand casting, and this method may require the frequent replacement of plaster molding materials.

-Investment casting offers a flexibility in design and is a useful process for casting alloys that are difficult to machine.
-Investment casting methods also allow for complex shapes, intricate core sections, finer details and thinner walls.
+Investment casting offers flexibility in design and is a useful process for casting alloys that are difficult to machine.
+Investment casting methods also allow for complex shapes, intricate core sections, finer details, and thinner walls.

 Investment Cast | Plaster Mold | |